allusion-app/Allusion/README.md

 ## Further Information

-We moved anything related to documentation or answers to frquently asked questions into our [wiki](https://github.com/allusion-app/Allusion/wiki).
+Anything related from documentation to frequently asked questions can be found in our [wiki](https://github.com/allusion-app/Allusion/wiki).